Native Crabapples: A Beginner’s Guide

 Native shrub pairings

-With its stunning blossoms, and ease of care, native American Crapapples are statement trees any American landscape will benefit from.
+With its stunning blossoms, and ease of care, native crapapples are statement trees any American landscape will benefit from.
 Planting native trees is not just about creating a beautiful garden; it’s about nurturing a sustainable and thriving ecosystem right outside your door.
 They are a beautiful flowering tree for Mid-Atlantic, Midwest, Northeast, or Southern gardens.
+Looking to build a native yard?
+Don’t forget to visit our Best Native Plants for Birds or our Best Native Trees for Front Yards.
 Happy planting!

 UPDATED: